inno-se/the-guide/README.md

 You cannot hope to design a successful architecture if you do not know the ASRs. [[^BckCh19], p.
 277]

+Always keep a channel open to the key stakeholders who determine the [ASRs](#architecturally-significant-requirements-asrs) so you can keep up with changing requirements. [[^BckCh19], Sec.
+19.5, p.
+286]

 ### Quality attribute workshop (QAW)

 [Stakeholders](#stakeholders) often don’t know what their [QA requirements](#quality-requirements) actually are. [[^BckCh19], Sec.
 19.2, p.
 280]